-Useful information for Procida
+Useful information about Procida

 Despite its small size, the island of Procida has everything you need.
 Most services are located close to Via Roma and the port of Marina Grande.
-There, you can find bars, restaurants, shops, rental services, pharmacies and banks.
+There, you can find bars, restaurants, shops, rental services, pharmacies, and banks.

 When it comes to accommodation, we suggest you make a reservation well in advance, especially if you’re traveling during high season.
 You can find several apartments and Bed & Breakfasts throughout the island.

 As for medical services in Procida, you can find a hospital, a veterinary clinic and emergency medical services for tourists in summer.

 Important phone numbers for your stay in Procida

 Here are some useful numbers for your holidays in Procida: